rastenis/react-hooks-uikit-express-oauth-boiler-v2/readme.md

 $ npm i
 # perform guided setup
 $ npm run setup
-# build the client and launch everything in devmode on port 8081.
+# build the client and launch everything in devmode on port 8080.
 $ npm run dev

 # launch in production mode on the port that was chosen when setting up (default 7777)
 $ npm run launch

 ```

-## TODO

-- Full coverage tests.

 ### Unguided key setup